bryantrobbins/micro/README.md

 ## Added Logging

 This is a pretty simple one.
-I found out that Spring Boot defaults to Logback for logging, and added some logging to HelloController.
+I found out that Spring Boot defaults to Logback for logging (http://docs.spring.io/spring-boot/docs/current/reference/html/howto-logging.html), and added some logging to HelloController.
 I configured a base level for all com.btr3.demo classes to be "DEBUG" for now.
 When running, I get a message like this in the logs: